Chenlu Ye

 [Curriculum Vitae] [Google Scholar]

-I am a third-year MPhil student in IIP (AI) at The Hong Kong University of Science and Technology, and I am fortunate to be advised by Prof. Tong Zhang, Prof. Kani Chen, and Prof. Yuan Yao.
-Prior to this, I received a B.S. in Statistics from the University of Science and Technology of China in 2021.
-Additionally, I was a visiting scholar in AGI LAB @ UCLA, working with Prof. Quanquan Gu.
+I am a first-year Ph.D. student in computer science at UIUC, where I am fortunate to advised by Prof. Tong Zhang.
+Prior to this, I obtained a master's degree in IIP (AI) at The Hong Kong University of Science and Technology, and received a B.S. in Statistics from the University of Science and Technology of China in 2021.
+Additionally, I was a visiting scholar in AGI LAB @ UCLA from 2023.08 to 2023.12, working with Prof. Quanquan Gu.

 Research Interests